 - Carnivals – The biggest carnival in the region is La Cieba in Honduras.
-The streets are filled with bright costumes and dancing, while bars and clubs are full to capacity with locals and tourists, all vying to soak up the party atmosphere.
+The streets fill with bright costumes and dancing, while bars and clubs burst with locals and tourists, all vying to soak up the party atmosphere.

-- See the museums – Most cities in the region are filled with museums, particularly those paying homage to the Mayan civilization.
-The Gold Museum in San José, Costa Rica is really good.
+- Tour the museums – Most cities in the region are filled with museums, particularly those paying homage to the Mayan civilization.
+The Gold Museum in San José, Costa Rica is fascinating.
 For Mayan artifacts, head to the Copán Village Archaeology Museum.

 - Trek through the rainforests – Much of the region is covered in vast, humid, and stunning rainforest.
 A popular way to see these is to take a canopy tour, where you’ll be suspended on a zip-line and glide over the tops of the trees.
-The rainforests are filled with diverse wildlife including howler monkeys, jaguars, lizards and tropical birds and there are plenty of trekking tours.
-Every country has a park where you can explore vast jungles.
+The rainforests are filled with diverse wildlife, including howler monkeys, jaguars, lizards and tropical birds.
+There are plenty of trekking tours, and every country has a park that allows you to explore the vast jungles.

 - Take in the Nicoya Coast, Costa Rica – This is a beautiful peninsula riddled with quaint little towns and plenty of beaches.
 It is constantly sunny here, and there is lots to see and do.
-Some of the main attractions here include: Barra Honda National Park, Isla Tortuga, scuba diving, and driving along the coast.
+Some of the main attractions include: Barra Honda National Park, Isla Tortuga, scuba diving, and driving along the coast.
 My favorite town in this area is Santa Theresa.

 - Dive the Blue Hole – This place in Belize is part of the Lighthouse Reef system and near-perfect circular hole 480 feet deep.
-The water is almost completely motionless and visibility is about 200 feet.
+The water is almost completely motionless, so visibility is about 200 feet.

-- Antigua, Guatemala – Considered one of the most well-preserved colonial cities in all of the Spanish America’s, Antigua is a major travel hot spot for backpackers.
+- Antigua, Guatemala – Considered one of the best-preserved colonial cities in all of the Spanish America’s, Antigua is a major travel hot spot for backpackers.
 There are tons of pubs, restaurants, coffee shops, plenty of hostels, and even Spanish schools.